klausspanderen/RHestonSLV/README.md

 The RHestonSLV package makes the implementation of the Heston Stochastic Local Volatility model in
-[QuantLib](https://github.com/lballabio/quantlib) visible to the R user.
+[QuantLib](https://github.com/lballabio/quantlib) visible for R users.

 Local Stochastic Volatility (LSV) models have become the industry standard for FX and equity markets.
 The local volatility extension of the popular Heston